smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 ## 6. Join Syntax
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

-The standard ANSI:SQL joins are `INNER`, `LEFT OUTER JOIN`, `RIGHT OUTER JOIN`, `FULL OUTER JOIN`, and `CROSS JOIN`.
+The standard ANSI SQL joins are `INNER`, `LEFT OUTER JOIN`, `RIGHT OUTER JOIN`, `FULL OUTER JOIN`, and `CROSS JOIN`.
 For NULL markers, all five of these joins treat the NULL marker as **UNKNOWN**.
 For this reason, I don't show all these joins; I only show the relevant ones needed to understand the behavior of NULL markers.
 Also, I include some alternative methods for joining if you need to treat NULL markers as equals; these methods use the `ISNULL`, `ON EXISTS`, and the `IS [NOT] DISTINCT FROM` clauses.
 Please take a look at my documentation **Advanced SQL Joins** for more examples of these clauses.

 ---------------------------------------------------------
 **INNER JOIN**